Biden to host NCAA champs UConn, LSU; doesn’t mention Iowa

 President Biden tweeted Tuesday that LSU and Connecticut “showed us the best of what this country can be.”

+“@UConnMBB returned to glory with a series of dominant performances that were often incredible to watch,” the president tweeted.
+“Congratulations to the team for building a program that is set up to build on that success.
+And @UConnPresident, maybe I’ll see you next time I’m back up on campus.”

-“We can all learn a lot from watching these champions compete,” the president said, “and I look forward to welcoming them at each of their White House visits.”
+“We can all learn a lot from watching these champions compete,” he continued, “and I look forward to welcoming them at each of their White House visits.”
 He did not announce dates, and the comment suggests that Iowa will not be invited.

 Following LSU’s victory, coach Kim Mulkey said she would go to the White House if the team, the Tigers, was invited.
 There was no immediate comment from Connecticut, but the team has made the trip to the White House after winning the NCAA title game in prior years.